-Can I use the device if I am getting injections to treat spasticity?
+Can the device be used on patients getting injections to treat spasticity?

 Yes.
 It is easy to re-program the device to allow for changes in spasticity levels due to medications or improvements from therapy.
 The device also re-calibrates each time you use it.
 As long as there is still a trace muscle contraction present, you will be able to control the orthosis.